giuliatondin/giuliatondin/README.md

 ### Hi, I'm Giulia 👋

 <p>
-    Front-end developer at Atomos Brasil 🧙‍♀️
+    Front-end developer at Petlove 🦮
     </br>
     Master's degree in Computer Engineering at <a href="https://www.furg.br/">Universidade Federal do Rio Grande</a> :books:
     </br>